 That includes the creatures and the elements and the earth and the sky.
 I feel we are here to learn reverence so that if we are going to eat an animal for example, we do so with awareness and respect.
 It’s too easy to role with an incredible selfishness in this modern life.
 I feel that we are here to remember that contributing to and being part of the greater story is the only path to personal fulfillment.

-For the people who know that creativity and artistry is a significant part of how they can contribute, I want to encourage them as I encourage myself in that same knowing.
+For the people who know that creativity and artistry is a significant part of how they can contribute to life, I want to encourage them as I encourage myself in that same knowing.

-What I am personally working on alongside the art is how to be a reliable and present friend.
+What I am personally working on alongside the art is how to be a reliable and present friend to myself and others.

 How to cross the threshold of comfort more often to allow that other comfort: wild nature.